 Baker offers scholarships to music majors and nonmusic majors for their participation in Baker University music ensembles and activities.
 The amounts of these music scholarships are based on musical ability and potential shown through audition.

 Financial awards are available to academically gifted and musically talented students.
-The scholarship is a renewable and worth up to $3,500.

 To be considered for a music scholarship follow these steps: